ThorbenJS/rtlsdr-dsp/README.md

 The usage of Claude in this project is intended to function mainly as a devops / guidance agent.
-My focus is to personally implement the DSP concepts and program logic myself so some learning and actual conceptualization can actually happen.
+My focus is to personally implement the DSP concepts and program logic myself so some learning and conceptualization can actually happen.

 ## Hardware